xStarbound/xStarbound/doc/lua/assets.md

 > **`assets.source` is only available on xStarbound. `assets.origin` is available on xStarbound and OpenStarbound v0.1.9+.**

-Returns the file path to the asset source for a _loaded_ asset.
+Returns the filesystem path to the asset source for a _loaded_ asset.

 If the loaded version of the asset was created by an asset preprocessor script, the path will be followed by `::onLoad` for an asset created by an on-load script or `::postLoad` for an asset created by a post-load script.